Qualifying for First-Time Home Buyer Tax Benefits

 "If you had no present interest in a main home during the 2-year period ending on the date of acquisition of the home which the distribution is being used to buy, build, or rebuild.
 If you are married, your spouse must also meet this no-ownership requirement."

 In simple language, you can't have owned a home for two years prior to the home you are now purchasing.

-If you meet this definition, then for funds that will be used to purchase a home you can withdraw up to $10,000 from your IRA even if you are not yet age 59 1/2—and you will not have to pay the early IRA withdrawal penalty tax.
+If you meet this definition, you can withdraw up to $10,000 from your IRA to purchase a home even if you're not yet age 59 1/2—and you won't have to pay the early IRA withdrawal penalty tax.
 You will still, however, pay income taxes on the withdrawal.

 Tax Credits for First-Time Buyers

-During the Great Recession, the government wanted to spur home buying activity, so Congress approved a special tax credit: the first-time homebuyer credit (FTHBC).
+During the Great Recession, the government wanted to spur home buying activity, so Congress approved a special tax credit: The first-time homebuyer credit (FTHBC).
 This tax credit is no longer available, and some people who used it may be required to repay it.
-A brief overview of the first-time buyer credit rules is below.

-First-time buyer credit for homes purchased in 2008.
-The people who received the FTHBC credit in 2008 are required to participate in the "recapture period" by repaying the credit over 15 years at 6 2/3% per year.
-So, if the maximum credit of $7,500 was taken, then $500 would be due each year for 15 years.
+First-time buyer credit for homes purchased in 2008: The people who received the FTHBC credit in 2008 are required to participate in the "recapture period" by repaying the credit over 15 years at 6 2/3% per year.
+So if you took the maximum credit of $7,500, you'd have to pay $500 each year for 15 years.
 If you sell the home, then all of the remaining credit amount would be due on that tax year's report.

 Your home stops being your main home in the following circumstances:

 - You transfer the home to a spouse or former spouse in a divorce settlement.

 - The home is converted to a rental or business property, or a vacation or second home.